Teaching Conjunctions: 7 Activities That Connect

 Using Picture Books to Help Teach Conjunctions

 Another book you might like to check out is Just Me & 6,000 Rats: A Tale of Conjunctions by Rick Walton.
-This tongue-in-cheek story is sure to have students chuckling while they learn about all sorts of conjunctions.
+This tongue-in-cheek story is sure to have students chuckling while they learn about various conjunctions.
 This book is a great way to introduce or hook readers before beginning a study of conjunctions.

 Conjunctions Anchor Chart